Rajiv Chandrasekaran

 Rajiv Chandrasekaran is an American journalist.
-He is a senior correspondent and associate editor at The Washington Post, where he has worked since 1994.
+He is a senior correspondent and associate editor at The Washington Post, where he has worked since 1994 but left in 2015.

 Life

 He grew up mostly in the San Francisco Bay Area.
 He attended Stanford University, where he became editor-in-chief of The Stanford Daily and earned a degree in political science.

 At The Post, he has served as bureau chief in Baghdad, Cairo, and Southeast Asia, and as a correspondent covering the war in Afghanistan.
 During 2003, the Post put his stories on the front page 138 times.

 In 2004, he was journalist-in-residence at the Johns Hopkins University School of Advanced International Studies, and a public policy scholar at the Woodrow Wilson International Center for Scholars.

 Chandrasekaran's 2006 book Imperial Life in the Emerald City: Inside Iraq's Green Zone won the 2007 Samuel Johnson Prize and was a finalist for the 2006 National Book Awards for non-fiction.
 The film Green Zone (2010) is "credited as having been 'inspired by'" the book.